 The impact of lung cancer

-In NSW, lung cancer accounts for nine per cent of all cancer diagnoses.
+In NSW, lung cancer accounts for almost one in ten (9%) of all cancer diagnoses.
 Survival from lung cancer is much lower than most other cancers.

 - We know most lung cancers diagnosed in NSW are caused by smoking (tobacco consumption).
 As smoking rates drop, lung cancer rates are dropping.1

 - However, lung cancer does not only affect smokers.
-An increasing amount of people - particularly women - who have never smoked are also being diagnosed with lung cancer.
-For this reason, it is important that we all remain aware of the symptoms of lung cancer.1
+An increasing amount of people – particularly women – who have never smoked are also being diagnosed with lung cancer.
+For this reason, it is important that the public is aware of the symptoms of lung cancer.1

 The NSW Cancer Plan recognises that lung cancer has the highest impact on disadvantaged communities: